We can...

 School boards distribute the money to schools and finally, the principal determines where this money should be spent in the school.

-Where I live in Ontario, the provincial government sets this policy.
 With supervision, classroom teachers should determine where money should be spent.

 If you are an elementary teacher, teaching in the system, you should be able to determine your monetary needs, and how to best meet your goals for your classroom.